amalthomas111/SBF/README.md

 devtools::install_github("amalthomas111/SBF")
 ```

-Please contact us via e-mail or through a [GitHub
+Please contact us via e-mail or submit a [GitHub
 issue](https://github.com/amalthomas111/SBF/issues) if there is any
 trouble with installation.